jonpugh/vansible/README.md

 Vagrant + Ansible

 This repo is for experimentation with vagrant and ansible.
+I don't know where this is going, but it's going somewhere, as it works really well.

 Goals
 -----